Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: Estimating the Difference Between Both Schemes

 where $b=2(c+1)$.
 Equation \eqref{dec6} shows that our induction hypothesis, $\max_{K \in \T}|\bar u_{\bar K}^n| \leq A+1$, also holds for the next time step provided $ h < \frac{1}{ \exp(bT)d T}$ and $t_n\leq T.$ This implies that \eqref{dec5} and \eqref{dec6} in fact hold for all $t_n \leq T$.
 Thus, provided $h$ is small enough, the assertion of the lemma follows by induction.

 In addition we need the fact that the curved scheme satisfies a discrete $L^1$-contraction property. \begin{lemma} For given data $u_K^n$ and $v_K^n,$ let $u_K^{n+1}$ and $v_K^{n+1},$ be defined according to the curved finite volume scheme \eqref{eq:FVcurv}.
-Then
+If the corresponding numerical flux functions and the time step satisfy \eqref{def:consistency}-\eqref{cfl}, then

-\end{lemma} The proof is analogous to the proof of the discrete $L^1$-contraction property for finite volume schemes in Euclidean space, cf. \cite{CCL94}.
-We recall that the Lax-Friedrichs flux \eqref{curv_num_flux} satisfies the classical conservation and monotonicity conditions.
+\end{lemma} As the appropriate cell weights (which depend on the time step) appear in the scheme as well as in the $L^1$-norm the proof is analogous to the proof of the discrete $L^1$-contraction property for finite volume schemes in Euclidean space, cf. \cite{CCL94}.

-For the difference between the curved and flat approximate solutions we obtain the following estimate. \begin{theorem} Provided the quadrature operators $Q_{\bar e(t)}$ and $Q_{I_n}$ are of order at least $1$ for all $t,n$ and the quadrature operators $Q_{K(0)}$ and the initial data $u_0$ are such that
+For the difference between the curved and flat approximate solutions we obtain the following estimate. \begin{theorem} For initial data $u_0 \in L^\infty(\Gamma_h(0))$, let $u^h$ denote the solution of the curved finite volume scheme \eqref{eq:FVcurv} and let $\bar u^h$ denote the solution of the flat finite volume scheme \eqref{eq:FVflat}.
+Let, in addition, the quadrature operators $Q_{\bar K(0)}$ and the initial data $u_0$ be such that

 for some constant $C$.
-Then, for fixed $T>0$, the error between the solution $u^h$ of the curved finite volume scheme \eqref{eq:FVcurv} and the solution $\bar u^h$ of the flat finite volume scheme \eqref{eq:FVflat} satisfies
+If the curved numerical flux functions and the time step satisfy \eqref{def:consistency}-\eqref{cfl}, and additionally, \eqref{eq:fluxerror} holds for the flat numerical flux functions, then, for fixed $T>0$, the difference between $u^h$ and $\bar u^h$ satisfies